Nexus framework for biodiversity-relevant transformative change

 Improve the understanding of the Nexus of extraction, production, consumption, trade and behaviour patterns through the flow of natural resources along global and regional supply chains.

 Develop tools and propose scenarios for transformative change with communities of stakeholders based on different case studies.

 Accelerate the adoption of the BIOTRAILS models, methods and tools by the wider community to ensure impact maximisation.

 Role in the Project

 Within BIOTRAILS project, eBOS will create the BIOTRAILS data repository managing all data collected within the case studies and existing various sources, following a data collection and integration protocol to enable seamless access to the required datasets.
 In addition, eBOS will design and implement the graphical Human Machine Interface of the system by selecting the appropriate type of user interface components for the visualisation of the different scenarios.

-Apart from designing and maintaining the project’s website, eBOS will also leverage its wide experience in the market by leading the exploitation activities and sustainability plan, as well as acting as the project’s Quality Assurance and Risk Manager, ensuring the impact maximisation and outreach of the project’s results, and the high quality of the work produced.
+Apart from designing and maintaining the project’s website, eBOS will also leverage its wide experience in the market by leading the exploitation activities and sustainability plan, as well as acting as the project’s Quality Assurance Manager, ensuring the impact maximisation and outreach of the project’s results, and the high quality of the work produced.

 Funded by the European Union.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.